 Methods of development and deployment of cross-cutting m-services related to e-commerce, e-finance and e-governance, including money transfer, m-banking and m-commerce.

-Regulatory frameworks for the provision of OTTs.
+National case studies and experiences regarding legal frameworks and partnerships seeking to facilitate the development and deployment of e-services and m-services.

-National case studies and experiences regarding legal frameworks and partnerships seeking to facilitate the development and deployment of e-services, m-services and OTTs.
+Impact of AI technologies in support of e-services and applications to enable an efficient telecommunication/ICT ecosystem.

-Impact of OTTs on end-user demand for the Internet.
+Strategies and policies to foster the e-application and e-government systems in developing countries, taking into consideration relevant standards recognized or under study in the other two ITU Sectors.

-Strategies and policies to foster the emergence of a cloud-computing ecosystem in developing countries, taking into consideration relevant standards recognized or under study in the other two ITU Sectors.
+Advanced knowledge support to BDT's e-application projects in cooperation with WHO or other UN bodies.

 ____________

 QUESTION 6/2 ICTs for the environment